tpaul016/search-engine/README.md

 ## Installation
 - **Throughout the instructions your current working directory must be the root of the repository**
-- You may use either PowerShell or CMD.
-An example of what your current working directory should look like is below:
+- An example of what your current working directory should look like is below:
 ```
 PS C:\Users\rchan086\Desktop\search-engine-1.0\search-engine-1.1> dir